unytics/catalog_builder/README.md

 > - `mkdocs.yml`: mkdocs configuration file used by mkdocs to build the documentation website from the generated markdown files.

-### Build and show the documentation website locally! ⚡
+### Build and Show the documentation website locally! ⚡

 ``` sh
 cb serve simple